ryan4yin/nix-darwin-kickstarter/rich-demo/README.md

-# Nix Darwin Kickstart - Rich Demo
+# Nix Darwin Kickstarter - Rich Demo

 A rich demo that contains a lot of configuration that can be used as a reference for your own configuration, but it may **OVERWRITE** your system configuration, so **DO NOT** deploy it to your own system directly.